tototheshadow/Quotip/README.md

 # Mobile App - Documentation

+To test the mobile app, install app-debug.apk on your phone.
+*DISCLAIMER : the apk isn't complete yet*

 Firstly we plan our **design thinking** methodology by first emphetize what problems can our team tackle and we chose **mental health**, then we define the core problem and brainstorm some great Ideas which eventually got us to Quotip
 One of the first things we do is making a rough **sketches** of the Quotip app in **figma** which is also used by us as a all in one designing tool